morshedimran/pio-setup/README.md

 ## Introduction

-The purpose of this document is to explain how to use Ansible together with static inventory to construct personium unit.
-Here experimentaly we executed ansible tasks in its host loop against multiple remote machines (4 machines in our case), and was able to construct personium unit successfully.
+The purpose of this document is to explain how we were able to construct personium unit using ansible together with static inventory.
+Here experimentaly we executed ansible tasks in its host loop against single or multiple remote machines (4 machines in our case), and was able to construct personium unit successfully.

-Below are the procedure that we followed.
+Below are the general notifications, which is required to have the better understanding for this configuration.

 ---------------------------------------
 :sparkles: GETTING STARTED :sparkles: